-In this easy to follow guide, we’ll show you how to play guitar songs using tablature, step-by-step.
+But, in this easy to follow guide, we’ll help you learn how to read guitar tabs, step-by-step.

 You’ll learn what each of the lines are, what the numbers mean and how to read it while playing along.

 OK, let’s get to it….

 Learning this is probably one of the best things you can do if you’re a beginner (other than mastering guitar skills/techniques).

 It allows you to read music without having to know traditional music theory and notation.
 It’s an intuitive way to know what you’re supposed to play.